SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 return the requested value directly.
 That said, if you provide a setter clause, you must also provide a getter clause.

-The *setter name* and enclosing parentheses is optional.
+The *setter name* and enclosing parentheses are optional.
 If you provide a setter name, it is used as the name of the parameter to the setter.
 If you do not provide a setter name, the default parameter name to the setter is ``value``.
 That type of the *setter name* must be the same as the *return type*.